 - USMLE Scores (M.D.'s): Steps 1 and 2; Step 3 (if available)

 - COMLEX Scores (D.O.'s): Levels 1, 2 and 3

 - Letters of Recommendation: 3, including letter from Program Director

 PLEASE NOTE: Applications will not be considered complete unless all of the above-listed documents have been submitted electronically through ERAS.

-- October: Interview day at Allegheny General Hospital; applicants should plan to spend one day from 8 a.m. to 3 p.m.
+- October: Interviews will take place during half-day sessions through the month of October.
+Applicants will be offered a selection of four available days.
 Invited applicants will meet with core faculty members of gastroenterology and hepatology, spend time with current fellows and take a tour of the facilities.

 Once you have completed your interview day with our faculty, we hope you will strongly consider our program.
 The Gastroenterology Fellowship Program at Allegheny General Hospital participates in the Medical Specialties Matching Program (MSMP) for fellowship positions sponsored by the National Resident Matching Program (NRMP).
 All candidates must register to participate.